KeyboardKit/KeyboardKitPro/README.md

 This gives your controller access to new lifecycle functions like `viewWillSetupKeyboard`, observable state like `state.keyboardContext`, services like `services.actionHandler`, and much more.

-If you just want to use the default `SystemKeyboard` view, which mimics a native iOS keyboard, you only have to register your license key on launch:
+If you just want to use a standard `KeyboardView`, which mimics a native iOS keyboard, you only have to register your license key on launch:

 ```swift
 func viewDidLoad() {